tetteykn/UltimateTrainer/README.md

-# 🌟 Ultimate Game Trainer
+# 🌟 Ultimate Games kernel Trainer
-A versatile multi-game trainer designed to support multiple games from a single application.
+A versatile multi-game kernel-level trainer designed to support multiple games from a single application.
 Unlike traditional trainers that require a separate download for each game, this trainer contains all supported game profiles in one place.
 Simply select your game from the list and launch the desired features.

 ---